github-cloud/atlas-help/applications/compilation.html.md

 The artifact can be stored as any type or under any artifact in Atlas, as long as it is accessible later by the same user triggering builds that use the artifact.
-It is worth noting, that one should use `.tar.gz` as their artifact in order to properly to utilize the pipeline.
+It is worth noting, that one must use `.tar.gz` as their artifact in order to properly to utilize the pipeline.
 When a Build Template is specified, Atlas expects the Artifact of the compiled application to be a `.tar.gz` file.
 This archive is autoextracted to a source directory `app/` on the Packer build specified.